PROCertification® is the roofing industry's official badge of excellence.

 • Executives

-• NRCA seeks to grow its membership in an inclusive manner that reflects the diverse nature of the entire industry.
+• NRCA seeks to grow its membership in a manner that reflects its commitment to diversity in the industry.

-• NRCA will examine its dues structure to best serve the industry.
+• NRCA structures dues to best serve its members and the industry.

 Safety

-NRCA regards worker safety as a primary goal.
+NRCA regards excellence in worker safety as a core value.
 NRCA:

-• Seeks to provide the most comprehensive safety training available in the roofing industry to provide the safest work environment possible.
+• Seeks to provide the most comprehensive safety resources and training available in the roofing industry to provide the safest work environment possible.

 • Believes safety includes property.
 The roofing industry by its nature is designed to protect buildings and their contents.
 Water damage during or after construction, fires and/or other physical damage are mitigated by our efforts.